-- 13.2.1 Uninterrupted matches - 13.2.1.1 Each team shall bat for 40 overs, unless all out earlier. - 13.2.1.2 If the team fielding first fails to bowl the required number of overs by the scheduled time for the cessation of the first innings, play shall continue until the required number of overs have been bowled.
-The team batting second shall receive its full quota of 40 overs, irrespective of the number of overs it bowled in the scheduled time for the cessation of the first innings. - 13.2.1.3 If the team batting first is dismissed in less than 40 overs, the team batting second shall be entitled to bat for 40 overs. - 13.2.1.4 If the team batting second fails to bowl its 40 overs by the scheduled cessation time, the hours of play shall be extended until the required number of overs have been bowled or a result is achieved. - 13.2.1.5 Penalties shall apply for slow over rates (see playing condition 12.2).
+13.2.1 Uninterrupted matches

+- 13.2.1.1 Each team will bat for 20 overs unless all out earlier. - 13.2.1.2 If the team fielding first fails to bowl its 20 overs by the scheduled time for cessation of the first innings, play shall continue until the required number of overs have been bowled.
+The interval shall be reduced to enable the second innings to commence at the scheduled time, subject to there being a minimum interval of 10 minutes.
+The team batting second shall receive its full quota of 20 overs irrespective of the number of overs it bowled in the scheduled time for the cessation of the first innings. - 13.2.1.3 If the team batting first is dismissed in less than 20 overs, the team batting second shall be entitled to bat for 20 overs. - 13.2.1.4 If the team fielding second fails to bowl its 20 overs by the scheduled cessation time, the hours of play shall be extended until the required number of overs has been bowled or a result is achieved. - 13.2.1.5 Penalties shall apply for slow over rates (see Playing Condition 13.5)

-13.2.2 Delayed or interrupted matches
+13.2.2 Delayed or Interrupted matches